Skip to main content

 There are different ways of challenging a sanction:

-• Taking a case to court if you were discriminated against because of your disability.
+• Taking a case to court if you were discriminated against because of your ethnicity or disability.

 ‘Mandatory reconsideration’, then appeal